ioncakephper/test-weaver/README.md

 This starter template is more than just a collection of files; it's a workflow designed to maximize developer productivity and enforce high-quality standards from day one.
 The core philosophy is to **automate the tedious and error-prone tasks** so you can focus on what matters: building great software.

-### The Cost of Stale Documentation
+### The Cost of Stale Documentation & Broken Links

 In many projects, the `README.md` is the first thing to become outdated.
 Manually updating the project structure diagram or the list of available scripts is a chore that is easily forgotten.
 Similarly, broken links in documentation can frustrate users and create a perception of a poorly maintained project.
+This leads to a poor developer experience and a perception of a poorly maintained project.

 `js-starter` solves this problem with its custom documentation scripts: